jamesstill/Astronomy/README.md

 */
 ```
 ### Sundial Calculator
 This calculator takes any latitude and returns the hour angles for a horizontal sundial in the range 6 AM to 6 PM.
 Solar noon will always be 0.
-The calcuator expects the latitude as a `Degrees` object and returns a `List<HourAngle>` where each `HourAngle` has an hour (in 24-hour time) and a degree value.
+The calculator expects the latitude as a `Degrees` object and returns a `List<SundialAngle>` where each `SundialAngle` has an hour (in 24-hour time) and a degree value.
 See my blog entry [Let's Make a Sundial](https://squarewidget.com/lets-make-a-sundial/) for a detailed explanation.

 ```
 SexigesimalAngle latitude = new(51, 30, 26); // London UK
 Degrees d = latitude.ToDegrees();

-List<HourAngle> hourAngles = SundialCalculator.Calculate(d);
+List<SundialAngle> hourAngles = SundialCalculator.Calculate(d);

 Console.WriteLine($"Latitude: {d}");
-foreach (HourAngle ha in hourAngles)
+foreach (SundialAngle ha in hourAngles)
 {
     Console.WriteLine(ha.ToString());
 }